jpittman/vsc/projects/accountability/28days.md

 We took a look aback on the 28 days and the topics we brought forward.
 Check out the links in the previous days for more details.

+### Day 28

 ## Change Log

-04/14/2021 - Existing page as it existed toward the end of the 28 days project in February.
+- 04/14/2021 - Existing page as it existed toward the end of the 28 days project in February.
-04/15/2021 - Moving the first 8 days of content over from the Carrd site.
+- 04/15/2021 - Moving the first 8 days of content over from the Carrd site.
 This should close that out completely.
 Next up, recreating day 9 through 15 from notes.